FreightWaves SONAR Outbound Tender Volume Index (OTVI)

 • OTVI allows carriers to view the demand for capacity in a market.
 Carriers rely on this data to position fleets in opportune areas.

-FreightWaves SONAR’S Outbound Tender Volume Index helps users identify freight volumes that are shipping at national, regional, or market granularity.
+FreightWaves SONAR’S Outbound Tender Volume Index helps users identify freight volumes that are shipping at national, regional or market granularity.
 OTVI allows users to see where demand for trucks is increasing or decreasing.

 • An increase in freight volumes denotes tightening capacity.